runjak/functional-programming-primer/outline.md

   * Currying
   * compositon and associativity
 * A word on Patterns
+  * OOP has patterns - what are they?
+  * Where did my patterns go?
 * Typechecking
 * Evaluation strategies and rewriting
 * Fibonacci